 At Petra, we believe in keeping management structures as flat as possible, so there is direct linkage from the HSSE Committee straight to the operations and the action on the ground.

-I see the critical challenges as maintaining a stable and appropriately skilled workforce; upholding positive relationships with our local communities, particularly in terms of managing expectations and communicating effectively about all aspects of our operations; ensuring access to a sufficient energy supply whilst curbing our emissions; the impact of climate change in the future on the availability of water; and finally underpinning all this is maintaining consumer trust in, and demand for, our product.
+First and foremost, we are striving for a zero harm workplace and see safety as the single most important personal and organisational value.
+After this, I see the other critical challenges as maintaining a stable and appropriately skilled workforce; upholding positive relationships with our local communities, particularly in terms of managing expectations and communicating effectively about all aspects of our operations; ensuring access to a sufficient energy supply whilst curbing our emissions; the impact of climate change in the future on the availability of water; and finally underpinning all this is maintaining consumer trust in, and demand for, our product.
 Demonstrating a strong ethical case for buying natural, mined diamonds is critical in this regard.

 I believe that the private sector has one of the most important roles to play in the ‘Africa Rising’ story – first and foremost by providing stable employment opportunities.